HOUSING AND DINING SERVICES

 Each Residence Hall also has a security desk that is staffed 24/7 to ensure only those who live in that hall is entering, with the exception of guests signed in by the resident.

-*designated floors are home to first year students while others are home to upperclassmen.
+*Designated floors are home to First-Year students while others are home to upperclass students.

 Yes, these are available to upperclass students only.
 Apartment-style housing includes a kitchen and private living areas, and can accomodate 1-4 students.

 Yes, but they are not considered a part of on-campus living.
 Therefore they do require a formal lease with monthly payments.
-All Universty-Owned apartments are unfurnished and come in options of efficiency to three-bedroom layouts.
+All University-owned apartments are unfurnished and include efficiency to three-bedroom layouts.
 Learn more here.

 At Pitt, we have numerous options in terms of dining, from grab-and-go to all-you-can eat cafeterias.
 Here is a link to a map of all dining locations that accept some form of meal plans.

 Dining Services offers different, flexible meal plans to all student, ranging from All Access to just Dining Dollars, depending on where your student lives.
 More information on the different plans can be found here.